 You can use drumsticks, thighs or bone-in chicken breasts for this recipe.
-Check the internal temperature of the meat at 25 minutes.
-Cook to 175 degrees Fahrenheit for drumsticks and thighs or 165 degrees for breasts.
+Check the temperature of the meat at 25 minutes.
+Cook to an internal temperature of 165 degrees Fahrenheit.

 Once cooked, you can serve whole or cut along the joint to separate the drumstick from the thigh.
 You can also remove the meat from the bone, shred and use in other dishes that call for shredded or chopped chicken.

 To freeze shredded chicken, remove the meat from the bones and cut or shred into bite-size pieces.
 Place in a freezer bag and seal removing as much air as possible.
 This will store in the freezer for up to 3 months.